aneldev/dyna-ts-module-boilerplate/readme.md

 # Build

 To build call `npm run build`, the output will be at build/ folder.
 You can use build for debugging.

+# Others

+## Link your modules easily

+Npm offers out of the box, link on development time of your project and of your own packages.

+Instead of use in packages `"my-lovely-component": "file_./../../../myPackages/my-lovely-component"` try https://docs.npmjs.com/cli/link